V-Rajasekar/bhagavad-gita/Chapter-2/Verse-65.md

 - If you help peoples to achieve their goals you will achieve your goals because you receive help from others.

-By practising the above principle your aura expands and you become peaceful, calm mind and sharp intellect and then he says `buddhiḥ paryavatiṣhṭhate` follwing are the dimensions
+By practising the above principle your aura expands and you become peaceful, calm mind and sharp intellect and then he says `buddhiḥ paryavatiṣhṭhate` means the intellect expand your personality.
+The different dimension of it is as follows

-1. the intellect becomes firm to make good decision.
+1. The intellect becomes firm to make good decision.
-2. Your intellect should be very steady. once who have a fixed  goal you have to practise it steadly. the more steady your in life you will be more successful.
+2. Your intellect should be very steady.
+Once who have a fixed  goal you have to practise it steadly. the more steady your in life you will be more successful.
 3. Expanding and filling the intellect.
 The intellect role is discriminating things like its black and its white.
 By sadhana your thinking become so deep and subtle to differentiate what is permanent and impermanent? what will give you happiness?

+Never say I understood, I know everything that will be the end of your intellect.
+Always be an eternal student always look forward to learn new things.

-Don't restrict yourself attach to religion, cast because your love will be restricted to those boundaries.
+Don't restrict yourself attach to religion, cast and boundaries because your love will be restricted to those boundaries.

+A person with calm mind and sharp intellect can acquire anything in the world and the higher wisdom.
+He will become a successful person in his/her life.
+Eventhough you have acquired Technical skills required to do  your job through the calm mind and sharp intellect you can use that skills.

+There is a direct relationship between mind(emotions) and logical mind (intellect).
+You have to develop both the emotions and intellect because in certain areas emotions is used and in certain areas intellect is used.

+`Practical Tips`: How to practise calm mind and develop sharp intellect ?
+1. Listening to yoga sangithan and doing sadhana every day.
+2. Meditations.
+3. Use your intellect first before expressing your emotions.
+Through intellect you will know the physcology of other person.